harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

    ![alt text][image5]          ![alt text][image6]

-Further on, I also recorded another lap of smooth driving around the curves.
+Further on, I also recorded another lap of smooth driving around the curves to enable the car drive better around the curves.
 Here are a couple of sample images.

    ![alt text][image7]          ![alt text][image8]